XSCE/xsce/README.rst

 From a browser enter the url http://schoolserver/admin.
 Depending on your browser you may be told that the certificate is untrusted and have to click on advanced or some other link to proceed to the page.
 This is because the certificate is self-signed.
+You will need to login as xsce-admin using the password 'g0adm1n'.

 Or you can use the previous manual process by typing